 Ask/Bid

 Shorthand for the price you can buy and sell stocks at.
-The ask is the higher of the two prices, or the price a seller will receive for selling a stock.
-The bid is the lower of the two prices and refers to what buyers are willing to pay for a stock.
-A spread is the difference between the ask (buy) price and the bid (sell) price of a security.
+The ask is the higher of the two prices.
+Conversely, the bid is the lower amount a buyer is willing to pay for the asset listed by the seller.

 Asset allocation